 Twenty-two students registered for these courses, and among them fifteen were girl students.
 All the girl students completed their higher secondary school education from private CBSC/ISC/IB schools from in and around Bhubaneswar and Cuttack cities of Odisha state, because of their sophisticated lifestyle and learning opportunities, they were less willing to take up courses which are technical, majorly application-oriented, hard in nature to grasp, and deadline-based audiovisual projects production.
-Except for three students' majority of them opted to take a mass communication program as their under graduate degree to take up a career in either public relation/advertising or in journalism.
+Except for three students' majority of them opted to take up a career in either public relation/advertising or in journalism.
 Most of the production-based courses like audio production, radio production and visual communication (that includes digital still photography) were not much received by the majority of the girls' students due to technophobia and because of the fear of heavy work - ergasiophobia.